A Garden in a Bale

 Setting and Conditioning the Straw Bales

 Your best place to buy it is from your local garden or hardware store.
 We like to shop local whenever we can to support local businesses plus often it’s cheaper than ordering online.
-Or, for convenience, especially if you don’t have a garden store nearby, you can order one of the Milorganites that offer Amazon Prime for free shipping to your door.
-We use this whenever we can to save time.
-If you don’t have a truck, it’s just nicer than hauling fertilizer in your trunk… saves your back too.
+Or, for convenience, especially if you don’t have a garden store nearby.
+Of course you’ll pay more for shipping heavy items, but we use to save time, (and you know the saying, “time is money”).
+If you don’t have a truck, it’s just nicer than hauling fertilizer in your trunk… saves your back too!

 We created a couple of videos that demonstrate how we got our straw bales conditioned so that the nitrogen in the Milorganite will kick start the decomposition process turning the interior of the bales into compost.

-Meanwhile, we hope you enjoy the instructional videos on how to set up a straw bale gardens next.
+Meanwhile, we hope you enjoy the instructional videos on how to set up a straw bale garden next.

 How to Set us a Straw Bale Garden